Overview

 Insurers track claims experience feedback, renewal touchpoints, and broker interactions to reduce churn and identify service gaps.

 Key takeaway: Customer experience analytics combines feedback from surveys, social media, reviews, and contact center conversations to identify operational issues and customer sentiment in real time.
 Companies that rely on surveys alone see only a fraction of the full picture.
+The most complete CX programs use analytics to process the unsolicited majority alongside structured survey data.

 Frequently Asked Questions